alexjhetherington/footnotesforthefuture/content/words/wall-running-1/index.md

 var rotateOut = LeanTween.rotateLocal(movementController.cameraRoll, new Vector3(0, 0, 12.5f * direction), timeToSnap).setEase(LeanTweenType.easeInOutCubic);
 ```

-I'll let you investigate the syntax but the punchline is that once this method has been called cameraRoll will be adjusted by 12.5 degrees over "timeToSnap" seconds.
+The syntax will vary by library but the point is that cameraRoll will be adjusted by 12.5 degrees over "timeToSnap" seconds.

 This camera tilt makes it clear to the player when wall running is happening.

 To make it clear that a wall run is about to end, we can slowly reduce the camera tilt such that the camera returns to 0 degrees of tilt at the same time as the player is ejected from the wall (appropriate when there is a time limit on wall running).
 You can see this effect in Titanfall 2.

+#### Camera Rotate

 Titanfall 2 does another very useful thing.
 The player never wants to look into the wall; it stops them from seeing where they are going.
 We can add a smooth rotation away from the wall so that the player doesn't need to adjust the view themselves and can concentrate on planning their route through the level.